How to talk to your kids about vaping

 Doctors locally are starting to see patients going to the emergency room because of lung injuries after vaping.
 Sometimes, these patients are coming in with symptoms that can be confused with something like pneumonia, but the symptoms also include things that wouldn't be pneumonia.
-Symptoms include cough, headache, fatigue and chills but also nausea and vomiting.
+Symptoms include cough, headache, fatigue and chills, as well as nausea and vomiting.

-Some of the challenge is that we're not really sure whether it's the substance in the e-cigarette itself or whether it's the act of inhaling a vapor into the lungs or both.
-E-cigarettes can have all kinds of things in them from nicotine to THC (the chemical in marijuana that gets you high).
-They also can have just flavorings or something as dangerous and unexpected as formaldehyde.
+One challenge is that we're not really sure whether it's the substance in the e-cigarette itself or whether it's the act of inhaling a vapor into the lungs or both.
+E-cigarettes can have all kinds of things in them, from nicotine to THC (the chemical in marijuana that gets you high).
+They also can have flavorings or something as dangerous and unexpected as formaldehyde.

-"It's really hard to know what each one has, and how they really impact our bodies," says Dr. Kavita Patel, a pediatric pulmonologist at Texas Children's Hospital Speciality Care Austin.
+"It's really hard to know what each one has and how they really impact our bodies," says Dr. Kavita Patel, a pediatric pulmonologist at Texas Children's Hospital Specialty Care Austin.

 Patel also worries about teens and preteens using substances like nicotine and THC because they are highly addictive and this is a time when teens' brains are still being shaped.